Configuration

 MEERKAT_RETURN_CROSS_REFERENCES

-, Meerkat DSA will return cross references to context prefixes it
+If set to 1, Meerkat DSA will return cross references to context prefixes it

 owns and that it encounters during the process of name resolution within the